All Products

 Single-digit second backup

-• If you want to enable the single-digit second backup feature, you must disable the data archiving feature.
-For more information, see Disable the data archiving feature.
+• To enable single-digit second backup, you must disable the data archiving feature.

-• If you want to enable the data archiving feature, you must disable the single-digit second backup feature.
+• Before enabling data archiving, you must disable the single-digit second backup feature.

 Cross-region backup